NCI-GDC/gdc-dnaseq-cwl/workflows/dnaseq/README.md

         # exit
         $ exit (only gain group access to docker when exit/login)

-1. On VM, ensure `virtualenvwrapper` and `nodejs` are installed:

-        $ sudo su -
-        # apt-get update && apt-get install virtualenvwrapper nodejs -y
-        # exit

 2. configure `virtualenvwrapper`

-        $ grep virtualenvwrapper.sh ~/.bashrc

-  * if there is no result:

   ```
         $ echo "source /usr/share/virtualenvwrapper/virtualenvwrapper.sh" >> ~/.bashrc